Bring the taste of Navidad into your home.

 Forget turkey or ham!
 Bring Guavate home this holiday when you surprise your family with a Puerto Rican gastronomic heritage and legacy: some roasted pork.
+Even though it was the Spaniards who brought pigs to the Island for the first time, they learned the technique of slow cooking it in the smoke of an open fire that we use nowadays from the Taínos.
 Lechón is the whole pig, while pernil refers to a leg or shoulder of the animal you can cook to perfection in your oven.
 Be patient; it takes a while!

 For the adobo (marinade)